-- a) Solvency risk and mismatching risk the risk that the assets of the Plan may be insufficient to meet the liabilities, or may be not fully matched to the duration of the liabilities, leading to volatility in the funding level and contributions required. - Is measured through a qualitative and quantitative assessment of the expected development of the liabilities, relative to the current strategic investment policy, and possible alternative strategic approaches. - Is managed by the IC through assessing the progress of the actual growth in liabilities relative to the current strategic investment policy. - b) Underperformance risk the risk that poor performance by one or more individual investment managers has a significant negative impact on the investments of the Plan. - Is measured by the expected deviation of the prospective risk and return, relative to the investment benchmark. - Is managed by the IC, together with the Investment Consultant, through monitoring the actual deviation of returns relative to the objective and factors supporting each manager's investment process. - c) Liquidity risk the risk that the Plan is forced to sell investments in poor markets to fund benefit drawdowns on commitments to illiquid assets such as private equity and other payments. - Is measured by projecting the estimated level of cashflow required by the Plan over a specified period. - Is managed by the IC, together with the Plan administrator, through assessment of the amount of cash needed each month and realisation of appropriate assets in the light of the forecast level of drawdowns and payments. - d) Custodian risk the risk that the Custodian (which at the effective date of this Statement is State Street Bank & Trust Company) misplaces Plan investments that it is receiving, delivering or safekeeping. - Is measured by assessing the quality of the Custodian; its abilities to settle trades on time and to keep safe custody of assets. - Is managed through the Investment Committee reviewing regular reports from the Custodian on the assets acquired and disposed of by the Plan and the Custodian's performance relative to agreed service levels.
-In addition, restrictions are applied as to who can authorise transfers of cash and the accounts to which transfers can be made.
+- a) Solvency risk and mismatching risk the risk that the assets of the Plan may be insufficient to meet the liabilities, or may be not fully matched to the duration of the liabilities, leading to volatility in the funding level and contributions required. - Is measured through a qualitative and quantitative assessment of the expected development of the liabilities, relative to the current strategic investment policy, and possible alternative strategic approaches. - Is managed by the IC through assessing the progress of the actual growth in liabilities relative to the current strategic investment policy. - b) Underperformance risk the risk that poor performance by one or more individual investment managers has a significant negative impact on the investments of the Plan. - Is measured by the expected deviation of the prospective risk and return, relative to the investment benchmark. - Is managed by the IC, together with the Investment Consultant, through monitoring the actual deviation of returns relative to the objective and factors supporting each manager's investment process. - c) Liquidity risk the risk that the Plan is forced to sell investments in poor markets to fund benefit drawdowns on commitments to illiquid assets such as private equity and other payments.

+Is measured by projecting the estimated level of cashflow required by the Plan over a specified period and monitoring the amount of collateral that is available to support the Plan's derivative-based exposures.